mvoelk/keras_layers/README.md

 # Various Keras Layers that can be used with TensorFlow 2.x

+## Conv2D
+Standard Convolution layer that comes with some extension.
+- Weight Normalization as an alternative to batch normalization with comparable results.

+Weight Normalization: A Simple Reparameterization to Accelerate Training of Deep Neural Networks [arXiv:1602.07868](http://arxiv.org/abs/1602.07868)

 ## SparseConv2D and PartialConv2D
 Sparse/Partial Convolution layers allow CNNs to process sparse sensory data by making the convolution operation invariant against the sparsity.
 The sparsity-related information is propagate through the network and the layer output is normalized depending on the number of information-carrying elements in the convolution window.

 The layers come with some extensions compared to the original version proposed in the paper:
 - SparseConv2D was changed to be consistent with Conv2D initializers, which leads to better convergence behavior
 - sparsity can be propagated as float values instead of binary masks, which leads to better convergence behavior and looks more like a diffusion process
+- both layers support Weight Normalization

 Sparsity Invariant CNNs [arXiv:1708.06500](https://arxiv.org/abs/1708.06500)
 Image Inpainting for Irregular Holes Using Partial Convolutions [arXiv:1804.07723](https://arxiv.org/abs/1804.07723)

+## GroupConv2D
+Group Convolution provides CNNs with discreter rotation in- and equivariance by sharing weights over symmetries.
+Depending on the application, Group Convolution leads to better results and fast convergence.
+The computation performed in the layer is still slower compared to standard convolution.

+Group Equivariant Convolutional Networks [arXiv:1602.07576](https://arxiv.org/abs/1602.07576)
+Rotation Equivariant CNNs for Digital Pathology [arXiv:1806.03962](https://arxiv.org/abs/1806.03962)

 ## DepthwiseConv2D
 Depthwise Convolution layers perform the convolution operation for each feature map separately.
 Compared to conventional Conv2D layers, they come with significantly fewer parameters and lead to smaller models.
 A DepthwiseConv2D layer followed by a 1x1 Conv2D layer is equivalent to the SeperableConv2D layer provided by Keras.